maciejpedzich/website/content/_index.md

 header = { title = "Welcome to my website!", img = "images/mac.png", img_alt = "Mac" }
 +++

 My Polish friends call me Maciek, and international friends call me Mac.
-I currently live in Warsaw, where I also study Computer Science at [PJAIT](https://pja.edu.pl/en/).
-After hours, I'm a huge F1 nerd, an avid homelabber, as well as house music aficionado.
+I'm a huge F1 nerd, homelabbing enthusiast, as well as house music aficionado.
+This is where I document the inner-workings of my passion projects.